threeaccents/mahi/README.md

     - ***password:string***(default: ) password of database.
     - ***max_conns:int***(default: 10 connections per CPU) maximum connections for database pool.
 ## Postgres
-To use Postgres the necessary tables must be created.
+To use Postgres the necessary data tables must be created.
 SQL files are located in the [migrations](https://github.com/threeaccents/mahi/tree/master/cmd/migrations) folder.
-In the future, Mahi will come with a migrate command that will automatically do everything for you.
+In the future, Mahi will come with a migrate command that will automatically handle creating the necessary tables for you.
 For now, you have 2 options.
 Install [tern](https://github.com/jackc/tern), `cd` into the migrations folder, and run `tern migrate`.
-The second option is just to copy and paste the SQL provided directly in a GUI or command line instance of Postgre.
+The second option is just to copy and paste the SQL provided directly in a GUI or command line instance of Postgres.